 Though these applications are important, there are other areas that need your attention just as much in a computer applications class.
 For example, the IC3 Certification requires students to pass exams in three different areas.

 Want some other lesson ideas?
-Here’s a few extra topics you should cover in your computer classes:
+Here’s a few extra topics you should include in your computer curriculum.

 With the rise of Google Drive usage in the workforce it might be a good idea to introduce some Google Apps lesson plans to your computer applications classes.
 The Google Apps suite is gaining traction in schools for many reasons, a large one being the fact that it is saving schools money.